wayneleighton1985-oss/wayne-leighton/src/content/books/passion-printed-book-seminar.md

 ---
-title: PASSION Printed Book + Seminar Ticket
+title: PASSION Hard Copy + Seminar Ticket
 author: Wayne Leighton
 description: >
   A True Life Story About A Broken Child Living In A Residential Children's Home